debezium/container-images/connect/0.7/README.md

 This environment variable is an advanced setting.
 Set this to the hostname that will be given out to other workers to connect with.
 Defaults to the hostname of the container.

+### `ADVERTISED_PORT`

+This environment variable is an advanced setting.
+Set this to the port that will be given out to other workers to connect with.

 ### `KEY_CONVERTER`

 This environment variable is an advanced setting.
 Set this to the fully-qualified name of the Java class that implements Kafka Connect's `Converter` class, used to convert the connector's keys to the form stored in Kafka.
 Defaults to `org.apache.kafka.connect.json.JsonConverter`.